-Our practices are guided by the belief that report cards and progress reports should be used to communicate levels of student performance on specific learning goals.
-Student achievement and academic success are essential and through the revised grading practices will be more fair, consistent, and more accurate.
-Standards based grading provides clearly defined learning targets and specified levels of achievement.
+Our reporting practices are guided by the belief that achievement should be used to communicate levels of student performance on specific learning goals.
+Behaviors, including but not limited to effort and participation, will no longer influence a student's academic achievement.
+Student achievement and academic success are essential and through the revised grading practices will be more fair, consistent, and and more accurate.
+Competency based grading provides clearly defined learning targets and specified levels of achievement.